echoztoronto/Anime-Forum/README.md

 # Anime Forum
 The goal of this project is to build a Question and Answer (Q&A) forum for people to communicate anime related questions.

+#### Feature Summary:
+* Sign up and Login
+* Check in to earn exp and gold everyday
+* Edit your profile and images
+* See some users' rankings
+* Like or dislike any quesiton or answer
+* View questions and answers by time order or like count order
+* Post questions, with options to add reward and level limit
+   * choose an answer as the best answer to the question.
+The answerer will receive your reward.
+   * users who don't meet the level limit will not be able to answer or view your question's answers, unless they spend golds to unlock the question.
+   * you can delete your questions any time, but you will lose some experience.
+* Answer ongoing questions
+   * earn exp at the first time your answer a question
+   * earn reward if your answer is accepted

 ## Project Info
 ### Team 28
 * [Songheng Yin](https://github.com/ReinaKousaka)